totetmatt/gephi.stream.graph.websocket/README.md

 =========
 1 - Run Gephi
 --
-Open gephi and start a new project and put some node & edges, or open one (a dummy example can be found on the *example* directory)
+Open gephi and start a new project and put some nodes & edges, or open one (a dummy example can be found on the *example* directory)

 Go to the Streaming module (if you don't have download it with the plug in manager of Gephi) and activate the master by right clicking on it.